Drogheda: Hospitals and health care

 Drogheda is a regional centre for medical care.
 Its main hospital is Our Lady of Lourdes Hospital, a public hospital located in the town. and is part of the Louth Meath Hospital Group.
 Facilities include a 24-hour emergency department for the populations of County Louth, County Meath and the North-East of Ireland.
 The hospital provides 340 beds, of which 30 are reserved for acute day cases.

-The Cottage Hospital on Scarlet Street is a former maternity hospital, which subsequently became a Geriatric Unit for a number of years.

 Education

-There are six secondary schools situated in Drogheda.
+There are seven secondary schools situated in Drogheda.
 St. Joseph's secondary school in Newfoundwell is an all-boys school, as is St. Marys Diocesan School on Beamore Rd.
 The Sacred Heart School, situated in Sunnyside Drogheda, is an all-girls school.
 The Drogheda Grammar school, located on Mornington Road, St. Oliver's Community College, on Rathmullen Road, and Ballymakenny College, on the Ballymakenny Road, are mixed schools.
 Our Lady's College, in Greenhills is an all-girls school.
 There is also Drogheda Institute for Further Education (DIFE), a third-level college situated in Moneymore townland.

+Climate

+Drogheda has an oceanic climate (Köppen: Cfb).

 Sport

 The town's association football team, Drogheda United, was formed in 1919, and their home matches are played at Head In The Game Park.
 Nicknamed "The Drogs", they currently compete in the League of Ireland Premier Division, which they won for the first time in 2007.
-The club achieved success by winning the FAI Cup in 2005, and back to back Setanta Sports Cup successes in 2006 and 2007, along with the 2012 EA Sports Cup.
+The club achieved success by winning the FAI Cup in 2005 and 2024, and back to back Setanta Sports Cup successes in 2006 and 2007, along with the 2012 EA Sports Cup.
 The Drogs came close to UEFA Champions League qualification on 2 occasions, in 2008 and 2013.
 They also narrowly missed out on a UEFA Cup place twice, in 2006 and 2007.
-Since their formation, the club have won 11 major honours.
+Since their formation, the club have won 12 major honours.
 In 2011, Drogheda became the sister club of Turkish club Trabzonspor due to their matching colours, and the town's history of Ottoman assistance during the Great Famine.
+They are also the sister club of English club Walsall and Danish club Silkeborg through their shared ownership through Trivela Group.
+As cup winners, the Drogs will compete in the preliminary rounds of the UEFA Conference League in July 2025.

 In rugby union, the local Boyne RFC team was formed in 1997 from the amalgamation of Delvin RFC and Drogheda RFC.
 As of 2010, the men's 1st XV team were playing in the Leinster J1 1st division.